digital art

 “I didn’t think about that as part of my job before,” she said.

-Art and the future of marketing
+Art and the Future of Marketing

 According to Nadine, the entire mindset behind The Undrawn Drawing is to change the idea of how art is perceived.
 It’s one of the reasons that Adobe brought her in as a creative resident.